-|LookML model file doesn’t exist yet||You see this issue if someone configured a model on this page but has not yet created a corresponding LookML file for it|
+|LookML model file doesn’t exist yet||You see this issue if someone configured a model on this page but has not yet created a corresponding LookML file for it.|

-|Not Configured||You see this issue if someone created a new LookML model file in an existing project, but has not configured it on this page yet|
+|Configuration required for use||You see this issue if someone created a new LookML model file in an existing project, but has not configured it on this page yet.|

 |Connection ‘x’ does not exist||The